 2020 saw the announcement of the new Nikon D780 as the third of the Nikon range of DLSRs.
 It plays in the same league as the Nikon D700 and Nikon D750, but comes with a few new tweaks that place it slightly above its predecessors.
-Equipped with a 24 Megapixel sensor and a 51-point AF system, the DSLR camera stays ever ready for action, and has been touted as the one camera that does the most to bridge the gap between DSLRs and mirrorless cameras.
-This is because it relies on a processing engine that’s similar to the one on the Nikon Z6 and Z7 cameras, which also happen to be mirrorless Nikon cameras.
-As a result, image quality is A1, and low light clarity is just brilliant.
-Stick around for this Nikon D780 review if you want to find out what the Nikon DSLR camera is capable, and whether it deserves the title of best dslr camera.
+Equipped with a 24 Megapixel sensor and a 51-point AF system, the DSLR camera stays ever-ready for action, and has been touted as the one camera that does the most to bridge the gap between DSLRs and mirrorless cameras.
+Pair it up with a Joby Gorillapod SLR Zoom for a sturdy tripod.

-The Nikon D780 is the third in a series of Nikon DSLRs that makes picture taking a breeze thanks to its stellar features and premium performance.
+The Nikon D780 is the third in a series of Nikon DSLRs that makes picture-taking a breeze thanks to its stellar features and premium performance.
 The camera’s advanced video features help make shooting in low light a cinch, and its long battery life keeps you working for hours on end.

 When in live view mode though, this shoots up to 12, but only when set to silent.
 The D780 Nikon also comes with dual SD card slots for a larger storage capacity, which you would definitely need when you shoot in 4K video quality.
-Speaking of which, the DSLR is able to shoot video at 12 frames per second when using live view autofocus, as well as 4K video at 30 frames per second, and even when in low light, it’s high ISO range ensures that the pictures come out sharp and clear.
-Videos can also be shot in N Log, allowing for more precise color grading during post production.
+Speaking of which, the DSLR can shoot video at 12 frames per second when using live view autofocus, as well as 4K video at 30 frames per second, and even when in low light, its high ISO range ensures that the pictures come out sharp and clear.
+Videos can also be shot in N Log, allowing for more precise color grading during post-production.

-The Nikon D780 is a well designed full frame camera that borrows a lot from its predecessors, and still manages to carve a look of its own.
+The Nikon D780 is a well-designed full-frame camera that borrows a lot from its predecessors, and still manages to carve a look of its own.
 Just like the Canon EOS Rebel T6i DSLR Camera, it has a solid build, is weatherproof, and comes with a button layout that isn’t that much different from what you’ll find with other Nikon cameras.

-To always get a perfect portrait picture, the D780 Nikon features Eye-Detection Autofocus when in Live View mode, where it tracks and locks it’s focus on the subject’s eye – a feature that you won’t get from the Pentax K-S2 DSLR Camera.
+To always get a perfect portrait picture, the D780 Nikon features Eye-Detection Autofocus when in Live View mode, where it tracks and locks its focus on the subject’s eye – a feature that you won’t get from the Pentax K-S2 DSLR Camera.
 Also, the inclusion of dual SD card slots on the D780 makes for ample media storage, allowing it to capture & store more media than the Canon EOS 5DS, which only has one SD card slot.